This article describes how to connect Tableau to an Oracle database and set up the data source.

-On Windows only, select the Require SSL check box when connecting to an SSL server.
+Select the Require SSL check box when connecting to an SSL server.

 (Optional) Select Initial SQL to specify a SQL command to run at the beginning of every connection, such as when you open the workbook, refresh an extract, sign in to Tableau Server, or publish to Tableau Server.
 For more information, see Run Initial SQL.